Your Pre-Election Watch List, Climate Change Week, and VOCES: October on WORLD

 Latino Vote 2024 | VOCES

-October 24 on TV, online & on the PBS app
+October 24 on TV & on the PBS app

 Examine the priorities of a politically diverse Latino electorate in the run-up to the 2024 presidential election in some of the most hotly contested battleground states, including Arizona, Florida, and Pennsylvania as well as California and Florida.